 Failing to report a case contemporaneously but storing up reports for later publication can also pose a risk.
 Contemporaneous, accurate and balanced reporting is one of the key defences in a contempt case.

 The term “contempt of court” can be misleading.
-Although it can mean treating a court with contempt (say, being rude to the judge), for journalists it presents very significant hazards that can land them in prison for up to two years.
+Although it can mean treating a court with contempt (say, being rude to the judge), for journalists, “strict liability” contempt – jeopardising a trial but publishing prejudicial information – is a significant hazard.
+It that can land them in prison for up to two years.
 Potential fines are unlimited.

 For journalists, the most important aspects of the Contempt law relate to interference with the work of the courts.